cryptodescriptor/frosted-panel/README.md

 You do this by passing a list of breakpoints to the `breakpoints` attribute, each delimited by a single comma `,`.

 Each breakpoint must follow a specific format.
-The first value is the width in pixels that you want the breakpoint to occur at (must end with "`px`"), the second and third values are the `width` and `height` values which determine the size of the panel when the breakpoint is triggered.
+The first value is the `width` in pixels that you want the breakpoint to occur at (must end with "`px`"), the second and third values are `width` and `height` values which determine the size of the panel when the breakpoint is triggered.
 The `width` and `height` value's each can be one of three format's described in the "Width & Height" section.

 Examples: